EconomyLens.com

 Debris at the site of overnight Israeli airstrikes in the southern suburbs of Beirut. ©AFP

-Tehran (AFP) – President Donald Trump said Friday that only Iran’s “unconditional surrender” would bring an end to the Middle East war, as Tehran was pummelled by some of the heaviest US-Israeli strikes of the week-long conflict.
+Tehran (AFP) – US President Donald Trump said Friday that only Tehran’s unconditional surrender would bring an end to the escalating Middle East war as Israel declared its forces were “crushing” the Iranian ruling system.
 Now in its seventh day, the war has embroiled nations beyond the region, upended the world’s energy and transport sectors, and brought chaos to even usually peaceful areas around the Gulf.
-It has spread to Lebanon, whose prime minister warned of an impending humanitarian disaster as the death toll rose and tens of thousands fled heavy Israeli strikes on Beirut’s southern suburbs.

 Related

 The conflict has sucked in Lebanon after Tehran’s proxy group Hezbollah launched missiles at Israel in response to Khamenei’s killing.
-Israel’s military pounded the country on Friday, including fresh strikes on Beirut’s battered southern suburbs, considered a Hezbollah stronghold and home to an estimated 600,000 to 800,000 people.
-AFP correspondents saw scenes of panic on Thursday as residents fled en masse after an unprecedented Israeli order to evacuate the suburbs immediately if they wanted to save their lives.
+Israel’s military pounded the country on Friday, including fresh strikes on Beirut’s battered southern suburbs, considered a Hezbollah stronghold and home to hundreds of thousands of people.
+AFP correspondents saw scenes of panic on Thursday as residents fled en masse after an unprecedented Israeli order to evacuate the suburbs immediately.
+Lebanon’s Prime Minister Nawaf Salam warned that a “humanitarian disaster is looming,” while the Norwegian Refugee Council said 300,000 people in the country had been forced to flee.
+Lebanon’s health ministry said the death toll in the country rose to 217 on Friday.
+Two UN Ghanaian peacekeepers were critically wounded when their base in southern Lebanon was hit on Friday.

 – ‘Extraordinary mistake’ –